-Net expenditure incurred by the Agency in carrying out the objects of the DI-PPF Act are payable from the DI Fund as provided under the DI-PPF Act.
+Expenditure net of grants and recoveries incurred by the Agency in carrying out the objects of the DI-PPF Act are payable from the DI Fund as provided under the DI-PPF Act.

 The DI Fund does not have taxable income for this financial year.
 The premium contributions received from DI Scheme members are exempted from income tax based on the income tax exemption conditions granted by Ministry of Finance.